EBIX EXITS CHAPTER 11 AND IS DEBT FREE WORLDWIDE NOW

-JOHNS CREEK, Ga., Sept.
-4, 2024 /PRNewswire/ -- Ebix Inc., a leading international supplier of On-Demand software and E-commerce services to the insurance, financial, healthcare, and e-learning industries, announced today that it has successfully completed its Chapter 11 restructuring process and has emerged as a financially and operationally stronger company that is well-positioned for the future.
+JOHNS CREEK, Ga. and NOIDA, India, Sept.
+3, 2024 /PRNewswire/ -- Ebix Inc., a leading international supplier of on-demand software and e-commerce services to the insurance, financial, healthcare, and e-learning industries, announced today that it has successfully completed its Chapter 11 restructuring process and has emerged as a financially and operationally stronger company that is well-positioned for the future.
 The 12,000+ employee Company is now debt-free worldwide.

 - Visionary Leadership to Continue - Ebix Founder, Robin Raina, will continue to serve as CEO and Chairman of Ebix.
 A visionary entrepreneur who is the brain behind the Ebix worldwide franchise, Robin Raina has pioneered innovative concepts that propelled Ebix to be featured five times on Fortune's 100 Fastest Growing Companies list.
 With a remarkable 23-year track record of profitability and delivering over 275x shareholder return at one time, Robin Raina epitomizes consistent financial discipline.